 - Pattern Clarity

-- Discussion: Your tastes in design - are you in a rut?
+- Discussion: Your tastes in design - how are they evolving?
+What would you like to explore?

 - Discussion: What else do you think affects the look and feel of a project?